bendan365/csnats-wip/README.md

 ```
 The "quick start" batch file will create a bin directory, and copy all binary files, including samples, into it.

 The recommended alternative is to load NATS.sln into Visual Studio 2013 Express or better.
 Later versions of Visual Studio should automatically upgrade the solution and project files for you.
+XML documenation is generated, so code completion, context help, etc, will be available in the editor.

 ### Project files